Crixstal/5Sages/annexes/README.md

 ## **Informations**

 The program runs in Debug or Release, platform x64.
 In the zip file "GP2_MEHALIN_M" on sirius you can find :
 - the README file
+- "table.png" to see the sages layout
-- the bin folder which contains "5Sages.exe" to launch the program
+- the bin folder which contains "5Sages.exe" (Release) to launch the program

-The program works only with 5 sages for the moment.

 ## **Work in progress**

 - programmable variables without recompiling the code
 - better display in the console
+- specific text color and white background per sage name (see `void printName()`)

+## **Known issues**

+The program only works with 5 sages.

 ## **References**